 Moles in Lawns

 Have you ever noticed raised tunnels in your lawn or garden?
-Those tunnels could be caused by moles—small mammals with pointed snouts.
+Those tunnels could be caused by moles—small mammals with pointed snouts and large frontal feet for moving soil out of their way.
 While mole damage can frustrate gardeners, the damage is usually temporary, and moles can actually be beneficial.

-You may see mole activity in your lawn, but they can also live underground in areas such as golf courses and parks.
-In addition to their hairless snouts, moles have powerful front teeth and fur that points up; both of these features make it easier for moles to navigate through soil.
+Moles can live underground in areas, such as lawns, golf courses and parks.
+In addition to their hairless snouts, moles have powerful front teeth and fur that points up.
+Both of these features make it easier for moles to navigate through soil.

-Although moles can help decrease pest populations and loosen soil, some people may not be able to tolerate the cosmetic damage moles do to landscapes.
-If you suspect mole activity you can try trapping them or reducing their food source (soil insects).
-Moles prefer to tunnel in damp soils, so reducing the intensity and frequency of water on your landscape may also help.
+Moles may be able to decrease pest populations and loosen soil, but that doesn’t mean some people can tolerate the cosmetic damage moles do to their yards.
+If you suspect mole activity, you can try trapping them or reducing their food source (soil insects).
+Moles in lawns prefer to tunnel in damp soils, so reducing the intensity and frequency of water on your landscape may also help.
 However, homeowners should try to accept mole activity—if you see tunnels, simply press the soil back in place.

-For more information on moles in your lawn or garden, please contact your local UF/IFAS Extension office.
+For more information on moles in lawns or gardens, read the article "Moles" or contact your local UF/IFAS Extension office.